holaplex/wonka/README.md

 ## Getting Started

-Candy Machine Factory is easy to setup for local use or to be deployed on your own infrastructure.
+Wonka is easy to setup and use or deploy to your own infrastructure.

 1. Clone the repo
 2. `cd` into the folder